hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 myObject["foobaz"]; // ?
 ```

-28. What is array?
+28. ### What is array?

+Arrays also use the `[ ]` access form, but as mentioned above, they have slightly more structured organization for how and where values are stored.

+Arrays assume *numeric indexing*, which means that values are stored in locations, usually called *indices*, at non-negative integers, such as `0` and `42`.

-29. Whuch access form arrays use?
+29. ### Which access form arrays use?

+Arrays also use the `[ ]` access form

-30. In Array, values strored in which location?
+30. ### In Array, values strored in which location?
+    Arrays assume numeric indexing, which means that values are stored in locations, usually called indices, at non-negative integers, such as 0 and 42.
-31. What is rray indexing ?
+31. ### What is array indexing ?

+Arrays assume numeric indexing, which means that values are stored in locations, usually called indices, at non-negative integers, such as 0 and 42.

-32.
+32. ### Explain

 ```javascript
 var myArray = ["foo", 42, "bar"];